You found a Pelosi comment that you printed to me on the Supreme Court decision?

 So her question is, well, it's very important for Democrats and all politicians to consider that when they're asking for people's votes.

-I want to make clear that I also spoke to uh conservatives to say that uh, you know, the history of separation of church and state is what has allowed religious freedom to thrive uh in this country.
+I want to make clear that I also spoke to conservatives to say that the history of separation of church and state is what has allowed religious freedom to thrive in this country.

-It's saying uh that when we talk about issues, it's also important for us to recognize that there are folks who are non-believers who are of different faiths, and we've got to translate whatever moral concerns or religious concerns that we have into a universal language that all Americans can talk about.
+That when we talk about issues, it's also important for us to recognize that there are folks who are non-believers, who are of different faiths, and we've got to translate whatever moral concerns or religious concerns that we have into a universal language that all Americans can talk about.

 It's been done.